upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/12_2CH_EMG_Game_Controller/README.md

 # EMG-Based Game Controller

 This project transforms your muscle activity into keyboard keystrokes, enabling gesture-based control for gaming or other applications.
 By combining Arduino and Python, you can create a custom, gesture-controlled setup.
 Follow this guide to set up, test, and customize your EMG-based game controller.
 It is currently available in two versions: Basic and Advanced.
 The Basic version is designed to cater to a broad audience with generalized features, while the Advanced version is optimized for better performance but may vary and be less accurate for different users.
+You can also checkout our detailed tutorial on https://www.instructables.com/Controlling-Video-Games-Using-Muscle-Signals-EMG/

 ## Gesture Mapping with Photos